ZettelGeist/zettelgeist/docs/tutorial.md

 zettel --campbell-kelly-template.yaml --set-cite ""  "p.
 33" --prompt-note --prompt-tags --id campbell-kelly --counter campbell-kelly next --name
 ```

-- this will have you enter note and tags as you create on command line. [--prompt-cite will ask for both bibkey and pages -- using "" for former lets you just change the page in the command]
+- This will have you enter note and tags as you create on command line.

+- **Avoid trailing space at the end of lines, when possible.
+It will work but result in \n between lines.**

+  - BTW, --prompt-cite will ask for both bibkey and pages, so you would need to keep entering bibkey.

+  - But using --set-cite "" "pp. 56-60" for former lets you just change the page in the command itself before you ask for prompts.

 - To eliminate previous tags on a template